-- ensure that Terms and Conditions exist governing the provision and use of services relating to the Scheme; - ensure that such Terms and Conditions are consistent with the Rulebook; - ensure that such Terms and Conditions make adequate provision for the Originator Bank's succession (e.g. through merger or acquisition), in accordance with the Rulebook; - be able to process SCT Inst Instructions and Transactions as defined in the Rulebook, 24 hours a day on all Calendar Days of the year.
-This includes all business continuity arrangements set up by the Originator Bank itself or on behalf of the Originator Bank to guarantee the processing of SCT Inst Instructions and Transactions: - not restrict its Originators from obtaining similar services relating to the Scheme from any other Originator Bank; - enter into a contract directly or indirectly with a CSM on the basis of terms that would enable it to deliver on its settlement obligations as defined in the Rulebook towards the Beneficiary Bank and other processing obligations described in the Rulebook; - provide to the Beneficiary Bank the required payment information (as described in DS-02, in Chapter 4) and the payment value in sufficient time and manner to allow the Beneficiary Bank to comply with its obligations under the Rulebook: - provide settlement certainty to the Beneficiary Bank for each SCT Inst Transaction; - identify the payment to the Beneficiary Bank as a payment made under the terms of the Scheme; - treat any SCT Inst Instruction not fulfilling the requirements of the Rulebook outside the Scheme or decline to process such instruction; - provide to Originators the means of initiating SCT Inst Instructions and accepting the applicable data and format requirements; - ensure the authenticity and validity of the Originator's instructions; - validate each SCT Inst Instruction, accept (subject to account status and the terms of its agreement with the Originator) each valid SCT Inst Instruction, and reject each invalid SCT Inst Instruction.
-For these purposes, validation includes checking the plausibility of the IBAN of the Beneficiary; - accept SCT Inst Instruction messages at the request of the Originator that comply with the standards set out in the SCT Inst Scheme Customer-to-Bank Implementation Guidelines; - provide an explanation to the Originator of the reason for rejecting any payment instruction in a manner and within a timeframe as may be agreed with the Originator; - following acceptance of a SCT Inst Instruction, makes a Reservation of the Amount of the SCT Inst Instruction on the specified Payment Account of the Originator, route Immediately the SCT Inst Transaction to the specified Beneficiary Bank;
+- 1) Ensure that Terms and Conditions exist governing the provision and use of services relating to the Scheme; - 2) Ensure that such Terms and Conditions are consistent with the Rulebook; - 3) Ensure that such Terms and Conditions make adequate provision for the Originator Bank's succession (e.g. through merger or acquisition), in accordance with the Rulebook; - 4) Be able to process SCT Inst Instructions and Transactions as defined in the Rulebook, 24 hours a day on all Calendar Days of the year.
+This includes all business continuity arrangements set up by the Originator Bank itself or on behalf of the Originator Bank to guarantee the processing of SCT Inst Instructions and Transactions: - 5) Not restrict its Originators from obtaining similar services relating to the Scheme from any other Originator Bank; - 6) Enter into a contract directly or indirectly with a CSM on the basis of terms that would enable it to deliver on its settlement obligations as defined in the Rulebook towards the Beneficiary Bank and other processing obligations described in the Rulebook: - 7) Provide to the Beneficiary Bank the required payment information (as described in DS-02, in Chapter 4) and the payment value in sufficient time and manner to allow the Beneficiary Bank to comply with its obligations under the Rulebook: - 8) Provide settlement certainty to the Beneficiary Bank for each SCT Inst Transaction; - 9) Identify the payment to the Beneficiary Bank as a payment made under the terms of the Scheme; - 10) Treat any SCT Inst Instruction not fulfilling the requirements of the Rulebook outside the Scheme or decline to process such instruction; - 11) Provide to Originators the means of initiating SCT Inst Instructions and accepting the applicable data and format requirements; - 12) Ensure the authenticity and validity of the Originator's instructions; - 13) Validate each SCT Inst Instruction, accept (subject to account status and the terms of its agreement with the Originator) each valid SCT Inst Instruction, and reject each invalid SCT Inst Instruction.
+For these purposes, validation includes checking the plausibility of the IBAN of the Beneficiary and when requested by the Originator Bank, the validity of the Beneficiary Bank's BIC; - 14) Accept SCT Inst Instruction messages at the request of the Originator that comply with the standards set out in the SCT Inst Scheme Customer-to-Bank Implementation Guidelines; - 15) Provide an explanation to the Originator of the reason for rejecting any payment instruction in a manner and within a timeframe as may be agreed with the Originator; - 16) Following acceptance of a SCT Inst Instruction, makes a Reservation of the Amount of the SCT Inst Instruction on the specified Payment Account of the Originator, route Immediately the SCT Inst Transaction to the specified Beneficiary Bank;